theBenForce/versioning-tool/README.md

 ## `vt update`

-Adds a git tag for next version and (optionally) update package.json to match.
+Adds a git tag for next version and update package.json to match.

 ```
 USAGE